 Getting those details into Excel, Word and PowerPoint is possible and now easier than before.

-Real-Time Excel blows past all the marketing nonsense, acronyms and tech speak to show how Excel’s new features can work for individuals and small businesses.
+Real-Time Excel blows past all the marketing nonsense, acronyms and tech speak to show how new features can work for individuals and small businesses.

 We’ll show how to use the most common data exchange formats used by public web sites:

-How to make a spreadsheet with live updates in Google Sheets and link it into Excel automatically.
+- Live updates in Google Sheets and link it into Excel automatically.

 You can use the same techniques to grab information from other sources and sites.